Virtual engagement: Virtual marketing communication

-The use of social media
+In social media

-A business can use this virtual platform as a place to advertise to customers.
-In particular, social media, such as Facebook, is used by advertisers to target consumers.
-Social media helps to categorise consumers by having groups that they can join, which identify their interests.
-Businesses have now got a self-selected market segmentation they can now target their advertising to.
-Businesses can also use virtual engagement as a way to contact consumers and get feedback, market insights, and engagement, as well as give the consumer information they may require before they make the purchase.
-This virtual engagement allows the consumer to create a sense of ‘relationship’ with the business as they are able to interact and communicate easily with them, which leads to trust and brand loyalty being formed.
-Another strategy businesses are using through the virtual world is running competitions on social media and taking advantage of its accessibility.
-Often these competitions are used to gain more followers by prompting social media users to like and share a post on their own profiles (therefore accessing a wider audience).
-Businesses are becoming ever-increasingly creative with “like and share this post” competitions to maximise the effectiveness and benefits.
-For example, when National Geographic ran their competition, My Nat Geo Cover Shot, over Facebook, they asked fans to upload their own photos that they had taken, add a caption, and be in to win.
-This campaign not only gave the consumer a feeling that they are a National Geographic photographer, but also gave National Geographic a large amount of information about their customers and their traveling behaviours, photo techniques, and much more (Naidu, 2014).
+Businesses often use virtual platforms such as Facebook to advertise to customers.
+Social media helps to categorize consumers by allowing them to join groups that identify their interests.
+This grants businesses self-selected market segmentation to target their advertising.
+Businesses can also use virtual engagement to contact consumers, gather feedback and market insights, and provide the information that consumers may need before they make a purchase.
+Some studies have examined how virtual engagement may influence consumer perceptions of brands.

+Businesses also use competition to get the attention of possible customers.
+Often, these competitions are used to gain more followers by prompting social media users to like and share a post on their own profiles (therefore accessing a wider audience).
+Businesses are becoming increasingly creative with these competitions to maximize the effectiveness and benefits.
+For example, in 2014 National Geographic ran a competition titled "My Nat Geo Cover Shot" over Facebook.
+They asked fans to upload their own captioned photos and compete to win.
+This campaign not only gave consumers a sense that they were National Geographic photographers but also provided National Geographic with extensive information about its customers, their travel behaviors, photo techniques, and more.

-The use of social media has been a revolutionary marketing strategy for many industries.
-Tourism for instance, once dominated by travel agents and travel brochures, is now dominated by online forums and booking sites.
-Tourism companies now have an easy platform where they can post photos to inspire and attract consumers.
-Social media can be utilised to provide consumers with information on holiday destinations and where to stay during their trip and, once the trip is over, successful marketing strategies can be used to help the consumer remember their time there (Popesku, 2014).
-Businesses can either choose to have paid advertisements or unpaid advertisements on social media.
+The use of social media has become a marketing strategy adopted by many industries.
+For instance, Tourism was once dominated by travel agents and travel brochures, but now by online forums and booking sites.
+Tourism companies now have an easy platform to post photos that inspire and attract consumers.
+Social media can be used to provide consumers with information on holiday destinations and where to stay during their trip.
+Successful marketing strategies can also help consumers remember their time on past trips.
+One example of how tourism companies are using social media is NZ Rental Cars, which follows travel Instagram accounts, likes posts, and re-blogs them on its site to showcase landmarks in New Zealand to visit and attract customers.

+Businesses can either choose to have paid or unpaid advertisements on social media.
 Unpaid advertisements sometimes include groups and competitions run by the company.
-Paid advertisements are usually either on the side of the screen or can be “sponsored” depending on what the business pays.
-According to Xie, and Lee (2015) paid and unpaid advertisements have equal effect on consumers’ willingness to purchase the certain brand.
-One example of how tourism companies are using social media is NZ Rental Cars following travel Instagram accounts, liking posts, and re-blogging them onto their site to showcase NZ places to visit and attract customers.
+Paid advertisements are usually either on the side of the screen or “sponsored,” depending on what the business pays for.
+According to Xie and Lee (2015), paid and unpaid advertisements have equal effects on consumers’ willingness to purchase from a particular brand.